shannongross/shannongross.github.io/_posts/2019-08-28-many-objective-evolutionary-algorithms.md

 layout: post
 title: Many-Objective Evolutionary Algorithms
 date: 2019-08-28
-description: An easy introduction to many-objective evolutionary algorithms and what they mean for policy analysis.
+description: "An easy introduction to many-objective evolutionary algorithms and what they mean for policy analysis."
-img: rob3.png #optimiz.jpg # Add image post (optional)
+img: rob3.png
 fig-caption: optimization algorithm for high-dimensional datasets
-tags: [modeling, ema workbench, NSGA-II, optimization, programming, MOEA]
+tags: [exploratory modeling, ema workbench, NSGA-II, many objective optimization, genetic algorithms]
 ---
 If you've worked on a large-scale, challenging issue before, then you know that one of the reasons the problem was so tricky is because any strategy idea that performed well in one area (e.g. increasing product quality) had the unfortunate effect of harming another area (e.g. increasing production cost).
 In the real world, decisions are made up of multiple objectives that often conflict with each other.
 This is where the notion of *many-objective optimization (MOO)* comes in, which attempts to find satisfactory solutions in light of conflicting objectives.